mlchem.chem.visualise package

 draw_mol(mol: Mol = None, legend: str = '', highlightAtoms: Iterable = [], size: Iterable = None, ACS1996_mode: bool = False) Image

-Render and return an image of a single molecule using the current drawing options.
+Render and return a single molecule image.

 Parameters:

-• size (Iterable[int, int], optional) – Canvas size in pixels as (width, height).
-If None, uses self.size.
+• size (Iterable[int, int], optional) – Canvas size (width, height).
+If None, self.size is used.

-• ACS1996_mode (bool, default=False) – If True, applies ACS 1996-style drawing conventions.
+• ACS1996_mode (bool, default=False) – If True, draw using Draw.DrawMoleculeACS1996.

 Returns: